Lumi-supercomputer/lumi-userguide/docs/storage/lumio/advanced.md

 verified -> using invalid credentials will lead to an access denied even for public objects.

-Due to the format of the URL, currently there is no know way to use boto3 or `aws` cli to interact with data which is specifically shared with your project.
+Due to the format of the URL, currently there is no known way to use boto3 or `aws` cli to interact with data which is specifically shared with your project.